LUXER ONE BLOG

 Essentially there are smart lockers where store associates can stage any online order for pickup and customers can just come into the store, go straight to the lockers, pick up their item and and go on their merry way.
 They don’t have to stand in line, they don’t have to wait.

-Our smart lockers are really able to do a lot of different things – online order pickup is really the most obvious way to use the system right now but returns, delivery, direct from store to home using third-party delivery services – there’s a lot that you can do with this type of hardware and software combination.
-Ultimately it’s offering security for goods and then convenience for pickup so we can apply that model to a lot of different ways.
+Our smart lockers are really able to do a lot of different things.
+Online order pickup is really the most obvious way to use the system right now.
+But returns, delivery, direct from store to home using third-party delivery service, there’s a lot that you can do with this type of hardware and software combination.
+Ultimately it’s offering security for goods and then convenience for pickup so we can apply that model to a lot of different ways.”

 They don’t have to memorize anything new!
 We can simply use the existing employee ID numbers that you’re using in store.
 Then they’ll come in and scan the pick ticket and then they’ll select the locker size that works for that piece of merchandise, so in this case we’re gonna pick a small locker but they can also input medium, large or extra-large lockers depending on the merchandise.